 17 Nov Why Customer Experience (CX) Matters More Than Ever Before

+Want to know what an exceptional customer experience looks like?
+Look no further than Cappadocia.
 If you’ve never heard of Cappadocia, you’re not alone.
 It’s not listed on the travel deals sites.
 You can’t find a direct flight there from major world airports.
 You definitely won’t get an email announcing a last-minute deal for a quick trip to this ancient Turkish city.

 But if you’re a hot air balloon enthusiast, or if you’re a, shall we say, IN THE KNOW traveler who thrives on getting off the beaten path, then you might be willing to make the somewhat arduous journey — flying into Istanbul and then taking an overnight bus ride on unlit roads that stretch between villages — because you have a clear understanding of what awaits you on the other side.
 You’re willing to brave the slightly dubious travel experience in order to see firsthand the magnificence of the honeycombed hills, the vineyards, and the incredible boulders that make up this unique landscape, all best experienced from a hot air balloon.